What Is Margin Trading?

 This is when trading on margin can be a great way to amplify your returns.
 Namely, if the value of the shares goes up to $1,500, you will be able to sell the shares and repay the loan while also pocketing a $500 profit minus the interest on the margin loan.

-Now that we’ve covered the basics of selling and buying on margin, let’s take a look at some of its advantages.
+Now that we’ve covered the basics, let’s take a look at some of the notable advantages of trading this way:

 You Can Trade With Less Money